masterofobzene/CollectionCurator-script/README.md

 #import tensorflow as tf
 #tf.compat.v1.disable_eager_execution()

-#NSFW Collection Curator is a "closeups" picture filter.
-It is a humble script to filter pictures without faces, helping the curation process of picture collections.
+#Collection Curator is a "closeups" picture remover.
+It is a humble and newbie-made script to filter pictures without faces, helping the curation process of picture collections.
 This was thought with NSFW use in mind but you can use it for other purposes.

 #Input from user, here you tell where to look for pictures.
 You can drag and drop folders.
-source_input = input("Please paste the directory containing images: ")
+source_input = input("Please drag & drop the directory containing images: ")
 source_dir = (source_input)
 source_dir = source_dir.strip('"')
 source_dir2 = source_dir.replace('[', 'o[o')